kushal-kj/RTOS/README.md

 # Description

-- This repository consists of RTOS programming.
+- This repository consists Embedded programming using RTOS.
 - I have used STM32F401RE Nucleo Board.

 # Contents